Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 There is not any light allowed to shine through windows.

-It is said that if an airplane were to fly over Bali on this evening, there would not be any light shining from the island.
+If an airplane were to fly over Bali on this evening, there would not be any light shining from the island.

 To ensure that all Nyepi traditions are being practiced, Pecalang (Nyepi police) patrol the island.